Loss of Use/Temporary Living Expenses Coverage on Homeowners Insurance

 How Much Loss of Use Coverage Do I Need?

 Loss of use coverage is included in your homeowners insurance policy and covers the events listed on your policy, such as damage from fire, smoke, hail, wind, wildfire, falling objects, among many other types of hazards.
-Often, your loss of use coverage limit will be based on a percentage of your dwelling coverage.
-Let’s say your limit is 20% and your dwelling coverage limit is $200,000, you’d be covered for up to $40,000 under your loss of use insurance.
+Often, your loss of use coverage limit will be based on a percentage of your dwelling insurance.
+Let’s say your limit is 20% and your dwelling coverage limit is $200,000, you’d be covered for up to $40,000 under your loss of use insurance dwelling coverage.

 Learn More About Loss of Use Coverage